 Photo and Bio coming soon

 Melissa Boswell is currently the Lab Vice-President.
-She has been employed by Exxon for 18 years.
-She has 14 years experience in the Chemical Plant Lab and for the last 6 years has been housed at the Refinery Lab.
-Melissa served on the 2010 and 2013 Negotiating Committee.
+She has been employed by Exxon for 21 years.
+She has 14 years experience in the Chemical Plant Lab (including 2 years as a contractor) and for the last 9 years has been housed at the Refinery Lab.
+Melissa served on the 2010, 2013 and 2016 Negotiating Committee.

 Chemical Vice President - Mike Kovalcik